Coelecanth/Project-guideFlyFishing/TESTING.md

             </div>

 ```
-## Site producing duplicate orders when submitting from checkout
+## Site Producing Duplicate Orders When Submitting From Checkout

 Site was producing duplicate orders when purchasing with Stripe, 2 orders were created in the orders database but one payment was produced in Stripe.
 After some investigation into this, the reason for this was in the implementation of the webhooks I had used,